deehefka/To-Do-List-Project-2-Client-Repo/README.md

 Unsolved problems:

-Styling - this site needs it badly
+** To-Do List items to pop up on click, not after show all button is clicked ** Styling - this site needs it badly
-To-Do List items to pop up on click, not after show all button is clicked
+** I'd like to incorp modals to make the buttons more user friendly/prettier ** I'd like the individual to-dos to pop up on what look like individual sticky-notes

 Technologies used: